magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_evening-sitting.md

 aspect of the practice acts as a supporting factor for the other ones – in the end these terms becoming synonymous.
-As these three factors continue to mature together, they form one complete circle, ultimately giving rise to . is a synthesis of these three functions of the practice working smoothly and consistently together.
+As these three factors continue to mature together, they form one complete circle, ultimately giving rise to *magga*. *Magga* is a synthesis of these three functions of the practice working smoothly and consistently together.
 As you practise, you have to preserve this energy.
-It is the energy which will give rise to or paññā.
+It is the energy which will give rise to vipassanā or paññā.
 Having reached this stage (where paññā is already functioning in the mind, independent of whether the mind is peaceful or not), paññā will provide a consistent and independent energy in the practice.
 You see that whenever the mind is not peaceful, you shouldn’t attach, and even when it is peaceful, you shouldn’t attach.
 Having let go of the burden of such concerns, the heart will accordingly feel much lighter.
 Whether you experience pleasant mind-objects or unpleasant mind-objects, you will remain at ease.
 The mind will remain peaceful in this way.

 Another important thing is to see that when you stop doing formal meditation practice, if there is no wisdom functioning in the mind, you